In general, use an API key with minimal permissions, just enough to run the commands you want to run.

 Environment variables

-Set these environment variables:ALGOLIA_APPLICATION_ID
+Set these environment variables:ALGOLIA_APPLICATION_IDALGOLIA_API_KEY

 Command-line options

-Provide these options when running commands:--application-id
+Provide these options when running commands:--application-id--api-key

 Profiles

 Store your application ID and API key under a friendly name.
-Instead of providing the command-line options with every command, you can refer to the profile with the--profile
+Instead of providing the command-line options with every command, you can refer to the profile with the--profile option.

-For example: algolia index list -p PROFILE_NAME
+For example: algolia index list -p PROFILE_NAME.

-For more information, see algolia profile add
+For more information, see algolia profile add.

 Profiles are stored in plain-text in the file

-If you manage your configuration files (βdotfilesβ) with GitHub,
+If you manage your configuration files (“dotfiles”) with GitHub,

-option when using the default profile.
+don’t commit this file.--profile option when using the default profile.

-To change the default profile, see algolia profile setdefault
+To change the default profile, see algolia profile setdefault.

 Crawler commands